Basic Relations

 IsAdjacent

-Two intervals a and b are adjacent if they are disjoint and the successor of the right boundary of a equals to the left boundary of b or the successor of the right boundary of b equals to the left boundary of a.
+Intervals a and b are adjacent if they are disjoint and the successor of the right boundary of a equals the left boundary of b, or vice versa.

 Condition: (succ(a+) = b-) OR (succ(b+) = a-)